 - It’s normal for the first 15 minutes to feel an uncomfortable and perhaps unpleasant sensation where the bandage has been placed.
 After that period, those sensations should disappear.
 If they continue, then you need to remove the bandage.

 - For your bandage to last even longer after being placed, you can dry it lightly with a hair dryer after showering, so you will eliminate moisture faster.
 But beware: one or two passes with the blower is more than enough.
 If you exceed that, you could damage your bandage.

 - To remove the bandage, you should pull the tape gently from the origin anchor to the end (never the opposite way or you will irritate the skin).
 In some cases, you can also apply a little water to soften and facilitate removal.

 Although many people call this type of bandage a ‘second skin’, you must remember that after a few days, they lose their effectiveness.
 It’s best to change your KT tape bandage every 3-4 days.
 If you don’t follow these basic instructions correctly then your bandage is likely to not provide the benefits that come with wearing one.

 There is no doubt why many athletes use this method to relieve muscle pain and as a preventative measure: because of its effectiveness, adaptability and comfort.
-It’s a type of bandage that doesn’t require immobilizing the parts of your body to be able to heal.
+It’s a type of bandage that doesn’t require immobilizing the parts of your body to be able to heal, and it is easy enough to keep a roll or two in your gym bag just in case you need it.
 On the contrary, it allows you to move freely while it does its work.
 The key for this bandage to correctly heal you is an appropriate application (and of course to know how to maintain it).
 A doctor can apply it to you, but you can also do it yourself following the recommendations that we have provided here and by looking for more specific ones on the internet which suit your particular injury.
 Remember to follow the basic instructions and your pain and injuries will be gone sooner rather than later.